christran85-cyber/enterprise-security-operations-lab/docs/phase-13-email-automation.md

 export_csv.py
 ```

-The script exported structured security-event information into:
+The script exported the structured security-event information into:

 ```text
 phase13-security-events.csv
 ```

-CSV provides a format that can be used by:

-- Spreadsheet applications
-- Reporting systems
-- Additional Python scripts
-- Data-analysis platforms
-- Security reporting workflows

-The automation path became:
+The workflow was:

 ```text
 security_events.json